 Weekly Gem #117 The Marines, from a higher plane

 Location: This 'hidden gem' is 100 yards west of the Marine Corps Memorial in Arlington, VA (see the Clue Me!
-Map ).
-As noted by the gem's author, the statue rests in a small depression, and most photos are from that level.
+Map).
+As noted by the gem's author, the statue rests in a slight depression, and most photos are from that level.
 But, a short walk west and up the slope gives a very different perspective, with the Capitol Building and the major DC memorials and monuments now visible (the view is different as you walk around the circular berm that surrounds the Marine Corps Memorial).
 Compare the photo above with the one at the end of this post for the 'elevated' vs. 'normal' views.

 But, did you know ....?

 It isn't widely appreciated that the photograph that inspired this statue was of the second flag raising on Mt.
 Suribachi that morning.
 The first flag was raised at about 10:30 am, soon after the summit was secured.
 There was cheering and blowing of ships horns, but the flag was fairly small, only barely visible from a distance.
 Battalion Commander Chandler Johnson sent for a large battle flag - " large enough that the men at the other end of the island can see it.
 It will lift their spirits also. "

 The battle of Iwo Jima was the first U.S. invasion of Japan territory.
 The Japanese had occupied many islands in the Pacific in WWII, and the Marines were largely responsible for taking them back, one by one.
 Iwo Jima was the first island that wasn't conquered by Japan, but was Japanese territory prior to WWII.